RobustCounterfactualX/RobustX/README.md

 # RobustX <img width="100" alt="portfolio_view" align="right" src="https://isla-lab.github.io/images/slider/slider-image.svg"> <img width="100" alt="portfolio_view" align="right" src="https://upload.wikimedia.org/wikipedia/commons/0/06/Imperial_College_London_new_logo.png">

 RobustX is a Python library implementing a collection of generation and evaluation methods for Counterfactual Explanation (CE), with a focus on the robustness property.
 It provides easy-to-use interfaces for implementing new CE methods and benchmarking performances against a range of robust methods.

+#### RobustX is accepted at [IJCAI 2025](https://2025.ijcai.org/) Demo track!

+See our technical report preprint [on ArXiv](https://arxiv.org/abs/2502.13751), and [read more about robust CE](https://www.ijcai.org/proceedings/2024/894).

 ![Alt text](demo/RobustX.gif)

-See our techincal report [here](https://github.com/RobustCounterfactualX/RobustX/blob/main/demo/robustx.pdf), and [read more about robust CE](https://www.ijcai.org/proceedings/2024/894).

 ## Features